assembla/ecvc-svn/README.md

 Checkpointing is available in [Cornerstone 4](https://cornerstone.assembla.com/) and preview builds of TortoiseSVN and command-line Subversion.

 ### Current status
-The first released version of shelving supports changes in text files only.
+Shelving released in Svn 1.10 supports changes in text files only.
 Support for 'binary' files is in development.
 See the design doc (linked below) for details.

-The central development doc: [Shelving and Checkpointing Dev.](https://docs.google.com/document/d/1PVgw0BdPF7v67oxIK7B_Yjmr3p28ojabP5N1PfZTsHk) includes the rationale and the current limitations and possible extensions.
-  * you can add your comments in there too
+From the central Wiki page [Shelving and Checkpointing](https://cwiki.apache.org/confluence/display/SVN/Shelving+and+Checkpointing) you can read about the rationale and the current limitations and possible extensions.
+You can add your comments in there too.

 ### Try Shelving...
 Go to https://www.assembla.com/subversion to download for Windows, MacOS or Linux.